-The Psychology Department offers an extensive array of undergraduate course offerings, a choice of two majors, and a minor.
-In addition, the department offers a five year accelerated graduate program leading to a master's degree in Experimental Psychology.
-A more detailed description of the undergraduate programs, including required and suggested courses for majors and minors can be found in the undergraduate handbook.
+The Psychology Department offers an extensive array of undergraduate course offerings for students pursuing a major or minor in psychology.
+In addition, the department offers a five-year accelerated graduate program leading to a master's degree in Experimental Psychology.
+A more detailed description of the undergraduate programs, including required and suggested courses for majors and minors, can be found in the

 Why Study Psychology